Catgut: Production

-Before the twentieth century, the strings were simply rubbed with an abrasive to smooth them.
+Before the 20th century, the strings were simply rubbed with an abrasive to smooth them.
 Today they are generally ground down to the desired diameter using a centerless grinder.
 After drying and polishing, workers bleach and disinfect the strings using sulfur dioxide, dye them if necessary, and sort them into sizes.

-Catgut sutures are normally treated with a chromium salt solution to resist body enzymes, to slow the absorption process, and are called catgut chromic sutures—whereas untreated catgut sutures are called catgut plain sutures.
+Catgut sutures are normally treated with a chromium salt solution to resist body enzymes to slow the process of degradation and absorption into the body.
+These are called catgut chromic sutures; untreated catgut sutures are called catgut plain sutures.